Why horses?

 Carmela

-Carmela is a halflinger mare who is a staple in our therapeutic programming.
-She is a versatile pony who is best known for her good looks and smooth gaits.
+Carmela is a Halflinger mare who is a staple in our therapeutic programming.
+She is a versatile pony who is best known for her luscious mane, vibrant personality, and smooth gait.
+Carmela is very talented under-saddle and assists our participants in enhancing their riding skills and reaching new levels of independence.
 In her free time, she enjoys snacking on grass and hanging out with her pasture mates.

 Charlie

 Charlie won the hearts of everyone at TROT the moment she stepped off the trailer.
-She is a registered Ponies of America mare who was a family pony for two little girls making her an exceptional therapeutic riding partner.
-Charlie is sensible, calm, and very well educated.
-She is so sweet and easy going and made friends with the TROT herd immediately.
-We are so excited to have a new pony in the herd, especially one that is so special as Miss Charlie!
+She is a registered Pony of Americas mare who spent her last career as a show pony for two little girls, making her an exceptional therapeutic riding partner.
+Charlie is sensible, fun, and very well-educated.
+She is confident, easy-going, and made friends with the TROT herd immediately.
+We are so excited to have such a special pony in our herd!

 Dixie